-Before coming to Cornell, I worked at Facebook as a software engineer for six years.
-During this time, I was fortunate to have some really great opportunities including using dependently typed Haskell in production, formally verifying concurrent algorithms for an OS microkernel, and experimenting with an information flow control type system for the Hack language.
+Before coming to Cornell, I worked as a software engineer for six years at Facebook.
+During that time, I was fortunate to have unique opportunities including using dependently typed Haskell in production, formally verifying concurrent algorithms for an OS microkernel, and experimenting with an information flow control type system for the Hack language.
 I strive to ground my research in these invaluable experiences.

 Our paper on Outcome Separation Logic was accepted to appear at OOPSLA 2024

 This June I will be visiting the Programming Principles, Logic, and Verification Group at UCL

 I will be attending the Iris Workshop at MPI-SWS to talk about my work on Outcome Separation Logic